protella/chatgpt-bots/README.md

 ## Description
 ChatBot Integrations for Slack, Discord, and the CLI using Python and OpenAPI's ChatGPT platform.
 This bot is designed around GPT4 and supports GPT4 Vision and Dalle-3.

+## *New Features!*
+The Slackbot now allows iteration on Dalle-3 images and will also determine if image creation is the appropriate action by using NLP.
+Talk to it just like you would with the ChatGPT website.
+Upload (multiple) images and have discussions or conduct analysis on them all in a single conversation (Slack Thread).
+Bugs possible on this branch!

 ## Getting Started

 Requires `Python 3.10+` as the script takes advantage of the new structural pattern matching (match/case) in this version.